sascha432/esp8266-kfc-fw/README.md

 ### KFCSyslog

-Send messages to a syslog server via UDP or TCP
+Send messages to a syslog server via UDP (or TCP not implemented yet)

 ### KFCTimezone